shmulib/CGLSP/README.md

 - 'problem_type': One of either 'CGLSP' or 'TSPLIB'.
 Selecting 'CGLSP' will run the solver for the cgl_17 problem instance.
 Selecting 'TSPLIB' will run the solver for the TSPLIB ATSP br17 instance.
-- 'update_frequency' (optional): This is an integer that control the frequency of solver progress updates output to the console during the solve.
+- 'update_frequency' (optional): This is an integer that controls the frequency of solver progress updates output to the console during the solve.
 Specifically, it is the number or branching operations between solver updates.
-The default value is 500, but this can be tuned to a more suitable value by prematurely terminating the solver and trying again with a more desirable update frequency.
+The default value is 500, but this can be tuned to a more suitable value for a given problem instance by prematurely terminating the solver and trying again with a more desirable update frequency.

+This command will run the solver for these specific instances of the chosen instance type.
+During the solve the solver will provide progress updates to the console at a frequency determined by the update_frequency argument.
+Once the instance has been solved to optimality final results will be logged and stored in the results directory in csv files labelled 'CGLSP_17' for the CGLSP instance and 'TSPLIB_ATSP_br17' for the TSPLIB instance.

+This csv results file contains the following fields:

+- Problem Instance,
+- \# Coils to sequence,
+- -Min (Optimal) Cost,
+- Optimal Sequence,
+- Solve Time (s),
+- \# Explored Subproblems (The number of explored subproblems by the branch and bound algorithm

-The CGLSP.py contains the CGLSP solver class which solves an instance based on being provided a cost matrix for that instance.
+The CGLSP.py script contains the CGLSP solver class which solves an instance based on being provided a cost matrix for that instance.
 It works with any correctly structured cost matrix, but the command line interface specifically passes the instances for either cgl_17 or br17.

 I have written an instance parser (get_CGLSP_instance_cost_matrix method of the CGLSP class) to convert the raw CGLSP problem instances provided by the Spanish academic researchers into cost matrices that can be used by the CGLSP solver.

-By using the CGLSP.py script directly any of the CGLSP problem instances can be passed to the solver, but I haven't implemented the command line interface to provide this functionality yet as the other instances cannot yet be solved to optimality and my intention with the current command line interface was for it to be as clean/readable as possible.
+By using the CGLSP.py script directly any of the CGLSP problem instances can be passed to the solver, but I haven't implemented the command line interface to provide this functionality yet, as the other instances cannot yet be solved to optimality and my intention with the current command line interface was for it to be as clean/readable as possible.

-I plan to update the command line interface to allow any instance to be selected once I have implemented the solver improvements dicussed in the "Ideas for optimization algorithm improvement" section below.
+I plan to update the command line interface to allow any instance to be selected, once I have implemented the solver improvements dicussed in the "Ideas for optimization algorithm improvement" section below.

 ## Problem Description and Solution Approach